Eidoo Card Review

 Three types of cards

 The below picture shows the three different types of cards now available for pre-order.
 As is evident from the below picture, the Eidoo Black Card is naturally the most desirable but also the most difficult to be eligible to for.
-In order to get the VIP card, you need to stake 25,000 EDO (today, 8 April 2020, corresponding to roughly USD 2,650), for a year.
-In order to the get the Black Card (the best of them all), you need to stake 200,000 EDO (today, 8 April 2020, corresponding to roughly USD 21,100), for a year.
+To get the cashback feature in the Basic version of the card, you have to stake 20 pNetwork tokens (on the date of last updating this review, 16 January 2021, corresponding to roughly USD 8.40).
+In order to get the VIP card, you need to stake 25,000 pNetwork tokens (16 January 2021: roughly USD 10,500), for a year.
+In order to the get the Black Card (the best of them all), you need to stake 200,000 pNetwork tokens (16 January 2021: roughly USD 84,000), for a year.

 Eidoo Card Fees